CodeYourFuture/js-exercises/week-7/Homework/mandatory/1-debugging-practice/task.md

 I think there are other some other small bugs in my code...but I'm lazy so I can't fix them all.

 I wish somebody would help me!

+errors line 57 missing ')'

+line 93 should be DelButton

+line 97  eventlistener function should be 'click'

+line 84 if statement has to be No : Yes;

+line 45  need to be author.value